siddzzzz/siddzzzz/README.md

 ## 🚀 About Me

-- 🎓 **Education:** Graduating with a Bachelor of Engineering in Artificial Intelligence and Machine Learning from BMS College of Engineering, Bengaluru.
+- 🎓 **Education:** Graduating with a Bachelor of Engineering in Artificial Intelligence and Machine Learning
-- 🏢 **Next Chapter:** Incoming MS in Computer Science candidate at the **University of Southern California (USC)**.
 - 🔬 **Focus:** Passionate about bridging the gap between theoretical deep learning and real-world applications.
 - 🛠️ **Current Focus:** Deepening my expertise in complex deep learning architectures, multimodal AI, and training paradigm optimizations.